-Get answers to common questions about selling your whole home to Pacaso and transferring or reselling your Pacaso ownership.
+Get answers to common questions about reselling your Pacaso ownership, transferring to another home and selling a whole home to Pacaso.

 How to sell your second home to Pacaso

-Sell part of your second home to Pacaso, and let us take care of the management and upkeep.
+Sell all or part of your second home to Pacaso, and let us take care of the management and upkeep.

 Selling part of your home

 Why would I sell part of my home to Pacaso?